-- (a) to fear for the person's own safety or the safety of a third person; or - (b) to suffer other emotional distress. - (3) A person is guilty of stalking who intentionally or knowingly violates: - (a) a stalking injunction issued pursuant to Title 77, Chapter 3a, Stalking Injunctions; or - (b) a permanent criminal stalking injunction issued pursuant to this section. - Subsection 76-5-106.5(1)(b) defines a "course of conduct" as follows: - (b) "Course of conduct" means two or more acts directed at or toward a specific person, including: - (i) acts in which the actor follows, monitors, observes, photographs, surveils, threatens, or communicates to or about a person, or interferes with a person's property: - (A) directly, indirectly, or through any third party; and - (B) by any action, method, device, or means; or - (ii) when the actor engages in any of the following acts or causes someone else to engage in any of these acts: - (A) approaches or confronts a person; - (B) appears at the person's workplace or contacts the person's employer or coworkers;

-(C) appears at a person's residence or contacts a person's neighbors, or enters property owned, leased, or occupied by a person;

-(D) sends material by any means to the person or for the purpose of obtaining or disseminating information about or communicating with the person to a member of the person's family or household, employer, coworker, friend, or associate of the person;
+- (ii) to suffer other emotional distress; or - (b) violates: - (i) a stalking injunction issued under Title 78B, Chapter 7, Part 7, Civil Stalking Injunctions; or - (ii) a permanent criminal stalking injunction issued under Title 78B, Chapter 7, Part 9, Criminal Stalking Injunctions... - Subsection 76-5-106.5(1)(b) defines a "course of conduct" as follows: - (i) "Course of conduct" means two or more acts directed at or toward a specific individual, including: - (A) acts in which the actor follows, monitors, observes, photographs, surveils, threatens, or communicates to or about an individual, or interferes with an individual's property: - (l) directly, indirectly, or through any third party; and - (II) by any action, method, device, or means; or - (B) when the actor engages in any of the following acts or causes someone else to engage in any of these acts: - (I) approaches or confronts an individual; - (II) appears at the individual's workplace or contacts the individual's employer or coworker; - (III) appears at an individual's residence or contacts an individual's neighbor, or enters property owned, leased, or occupied by an individual; - (IV) sends material by any means to the individual or for the purpose of obtaining or disseminating information about or communicating with the individual to a member of the individual's family or household, employer, coworker, friend, or associate of the individual;

-(E) places an object on or delivers an object to property owned, leased, or occupied by a person, or to the person's place of employment with the intent that the object be delivered to the person; or
+(V) places an object on or delivers an object to property owned, leased, or occupied by an individual, or to the individual's place of employment with the intent that the object be delivered to the individual; or

-(F) uses a computer, the Internet, text messaging, or any other electronic means to commit an act that is a part of the course of conduct.
+(VI) uses a computer, the Internet, text messaging, or any other electronic means to commit an act that is a part of the course of conduct.